albertolatino/Algoithms-and-DataStructures-SocialRelationships/README.md

 ## **Features**

-- **Swift Operations**: Facilitates the swift addition and removal of entities and relationships.
+- Efficient addition and removal of entities and relationships.
 - **Optimized Efficiency**: Harnesses the power of Red-Black trees for top-tier efficiency.

 ## **Structure**